 All settings only take effect at an LDTSTOP Disconnect or Warm Reset.
+This register must not be modified after CLMC is enabled.

 7.16.5.1 Transmitter Precursor Deemphasis (Bits 4:0, DP1): R/W: Cold Reset to 0

 If an implementation does not support 32 steps of deemphasis, it may reserve bits 0 and up.
 A value of 0 corresponds to no deemphasis and the maximum implemented value corresponds to 50% of full swing.
 The minimum implementation is 2 bits although a 4-bit or greater linear encoding provides flexibility for different channels.